Japan expands COVID-19 curbs as surges strain hospitals | Health

 - Japan

-Japan decided on Thursday to expand its COVID-19 emergency restrictions to cover more than 70% of the population, as a surge in cases strains the medical system in the Olympics host city Tokyo and elsewhere.
+Japan decided on Thursday to expand its COVID-19 emergency curbs to cover more than 70% of the population, as a surge in cases strained hospitals in the Olympics host city Tokyo and other parts of the country.
+Japan had avoided the explosive outbreaks seen elsewhere.
+But infections are rising fast as new cases hit record highs in Tokyo, overshadowing the July 23-Aug.
+8 Olympics and fuelling doubts over Prime Minister Yoshihide Suga's pandemic response.

-Coronavirus infections are rising faster than ever as new cases hit record highs in Tokyo, overshadowing the July 23-Aug.
-8 Olympics and fuelling doubts over Prime Minister Yoshihide Suga's handling of the pandemic.
-Suga announced the new steps as new daily cases in Tokyo were set to top 5,000 for the first time and advisors to the capital said the figure could double in two weeks at the current rate, NHK public TV reported
+Suga announced the new steps - which are mostly voluntary, unlike strict lockdowns overseas - as new daily cases in Tokyo hit a record 5,042.
+Medical advisors to the capital said the figure could double in two weeks, NHK public TV reported.
+"The situation on the ground (at hospitals) is extremely severe," Economy Minister Yasutoshi Nishimura told a panel of experts before Suga's formal announcement.
+He said serious cases had doubled in the past two weeks.

-"New infections are rising at an unprecedentedly fast pace," Economy Minister Yasutoshi Nishimura told a panel of experts, where he proposed "quasi-emergency" steps for eight more of Japan's 47 prefectures.
-"The situation on the ground (at hospitals) is extremely severe," Nishimura added, noting that serious cases had doubled in the past two weeks.
+The panel signed off on the proposal to declare "quasi-emergencies" in eight more of Japan's 47 prefectures.
+But Nishimura told a news conference some members had said the situation was severe enough to require a nationwide emergency.
+Suga told reporters the government was "not considering that now" and would focus on hot-spot areas.

 The latest steps, to take effect from Sunday, mean that more than 70% of the population will be under some form of restriction.
 Criticism of Suga, his ratings already at record lows, is growing over his handling of the pandemic.
 BACKLASH OVER HOSPITAL POLICY